TadeoDGAguilar/PBHBeta/docs/index.md

 ---

-`PBHBeta` library is a computational tool designed for studying the constraints on the abundance of Primordial Black Holes (PBHs) and the power spectrum (PS) in cosmological scenarios with a non-standard evolution phase between the end of inflation and the Standard Big Bang (SBB).
+`PBHBeta` library is a computational tool designed for studying the constraints on the abundance of Primordial Black Holes (PBHs) and the power spectrum (PS) in cosmological scenarios with a non-standard evolution phase between the end of inflation and Big Bang Nucleosynthesis (BBN).

 ```{warning}
 This project is under development.